sjaakp/yii2-taggable/README.md

 - `model_id`: holds the primary key of an `Article`;
 - `tag_id`: holds the primary key of a `Tag`;
 - `ord`: holds the sorting order of a `Tag`.

+(do not set a primay key with equal name to primary key of Tag table.)

 #### TaggableBehavior ####